Yangon: Buses and cars

-Within Yangon city limits, it is illegal to drive trishaws, bicycles, and motorcycles.
+Within Yangon city limits, it has been illegal to drive motorcycles, since 2003.
+Human-powered bicyles are rare, but obviously allowed.
 Since February 2010, pick-up truck bus lines have been forbidden to run in six townships of central Yangon, namely Latha, Lanmadaw, Pabedan, Kyauktada, Botahtaung and Pazundaung Townships.
 In May 2003, a ban on using car horns was implemented in six townships of Downtown Yangon to reduce noise pollution.
 In April 2004, the car horn ban was expanded to cover the entire city.

 On 16 January 2017, as part of public transport reforms, city bus network system Yangon Bus Service (YBS) was created by the Yangon Region Transport Authority.
 On 20 May 2021, YRTA was reorganised as Yangon Region Transport Committee (YRTC).
 YBS is claimed to be a disabled-friendly bus service and have a card payment system.
 Since January 2019, passengers can either pay with cash or smart cards through the machines installed near the driver seat on the bus.
 As of January 2022, it is claimed that card machines are installed on more than 1900 buses.
 Ride hailing services operated by private corporations such as Uber and Grab are also available in Yangon today.